HopeCraftAdmin/skid-list/README.md

 * "Kappios"- uses notifyz core and says he is coding it xdd fuck your self.
 * "Mython/MittenDev" - Skid and harmless asf xddd.
 "Claimed he doxed me" (he thinks my name is alex)
 * "HarmfulAim" - Thinks he's a developer and he thinks his server is popular af he's also previously ddosed and probably still does, he's banned from mcm for ddos threats and says I dOnT DdOs
+* "BabyDemolishing" - Asks for premium plugins for free because "paypal is banned" in his country even though it isn't